 Fronting rue de Vaugirard, the Palais du luxembourg was designed by Salomon de Brosse in the early 17th century for Queen Mary de Medicis, the florentine wife of Henry IV.
 Today, the palace houses the French Senate.

-Address : main entrance corner of bd St. Michel and rue de Medicis, 6th.
-Open daily, dawn-dusk.
+The main entrance to the Luxembourg gardens is at the corner of bd St. Michel and rue de Medicis, 6th.
+Open daily, dawn until dusk.

 Image: Empty seats at the Jardins du Luxembourg.